clj-pdf/clj-pdf/README.md

    and can also be formatted via a vector of paragraphs or phrases
 * :offset number
 * :num-cols number
+* :no-split-cells? boolean if true, will prevent cells (and rows) from being split across two pages. if a cell won't fit entirely on the current page, the row will be moved to the next page. default is false

 ```clojure
 [:table {:header ["Row 1" "Row 2" "Row 3"] :width 50 :border false :cell-border false}